FM1337/CounterfeitCartidge/story/discover/README.md

-# How I discovered this cart was a "counterfeit"
+# How I discovered this cart was a "counterfeit" Part 1
 (Side note if you haven't read the first part, you can do so by [clicking here](https://fm1337.github.io/CounterfeitCartidge/story/obtain/
 ))